The title might be a slight giveaway, but it’s true – glass really can have a great impact on health and well-being.

 Remind architects of the benefits

-Glass remains a popular building material for architects and other specifiers, evidenced by the growing number of heavily glazed buildings in towns and cities across the UK.
-However, there are some who that feel glass is being overused in the built environment, which could be hampering the glass and glazing industry’s efforts to showcase glass as the building material of choice.
+Glass remains a popular building material for architects and other specifiers, evidenced by the growing number of heavily glazed buildings in towns and cities across the World.
+However, there are some who feel that glass is being overused in the built environment, which could be hampering the glass and glazing industry’s efforts to showcase glass as the building material of choice.

 Talking more about how glass can support well-being – as well as its other benefits – will help to counter the arguments of critics and maximise developer demand.